play-project/WebApp/README.md

 and personalize their execution, resulting in the so-called situational-driven process adaptivity.

-The WebApp uses the [Play framework](www.playframework.org) (no affiliated with the research project of same name).
+The WebApp uses the [Play! framework](www.playframework.org) (no affiliated with the research project of same name).
 See the installation section on how to get everything running including Eclipse integration.

 Installation
 -------------
-1. Install the playframework from www.playframework.org.
+1. Install the Play! framework from www.playframework.org.
 We tested v.
 1.2.x

 2. Install the Play!
 Maven plugin:

         $ play install maven

 3. Clone the WebApp e.g. into your Eclipse workspace:

-        $

 4. Fetch all Maven dependencies for WebApp: